Venetian Independence: From 2020 regional election to 2025 regional election

 Between April and October 2019 SV was a founding member of the Party of Venetians (PdV).
 In the 2020 Venetian regional election, in which Zaia was elected by a landslide 76.8% of the vote and LV-sponsored lists won virtually all Venetist votes, the PdV obtained 1.0% of the vote, far less than IV alone in 2015.

 In January 2021 IV, which had parted ways from the PdV, changed again its internal organisation and Favero was elected to the new office of party secretary.

 In the 2022 municipal election in Jesolo the party won 3.9% of the vote.
 In the 2025 municipal election in Noale the party actively supported the winning candidate for mayor.
 In the 2025 muncicipal election in Santa Maria di Sala the party won 16.4% of the vote and its local leaders as well as national councillor Daniel Basso was appointed deputy mayor.

 In the 2025 regional election the party decided not to participate as a party, but to include its "most well-known representatives" Morosin and Favero in the lists led by Riccardo Szumski, candidate for Resist Veneto, and Alberto Stefani, regional secretary of the LV and would-be candidate for the centre-right coalition.
 Favero was thus included in the provincial slate of Resist Veneto in Padua, while Morosin headed the list of Liga Veneta Repubblica (LVR) in Padua and Venice; other party members also ran, including Massimo Vidori with the Populars for Veneto.
+Morosin was elected becoming the first regional councillor of the party, plus Davide Lovat, a separatist close to the party, was elected for Resist Veneto.